ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/prometheus/_index.md

 ## What's this?

-[Prometheus](https://prometheus.io) is the de-facto standard, open source tool-set for achieving observability of small and large scale IT systems.
+[Prometheus](https://prometheus.io) is the de-facto standard, open source tool for achieving observability of both small, large and huge IT systems.

 At its heart Prometheus contains a time-series databas optimized for storing various kinds of measurements.
 It has strong support for doing dimensional queries, great integrations with incident managament tools and more.

 Looking at the visualisation side of things, Prometheus is Grafana's preferred source for time-series data.
+Put differently, Prometheus has some query features that InfluxDB lack, thus making some Grafana diagrams easier to create using Prometheus vs InfluxDB.
+The difference is minor though.

 ## Settings in main config file